archdroid-org/archdroid-org.github.io/en/env/wayfire/index.md

 * SuperKey + MouseScroll - Zoom in or Zoom out
 * SuperKey - Workspaces View

-That is are some of the bindings, you can see them all on the Wayfire Config Manager.
+These are some of the bindings, you can see them all on the Wayfire Config Manager.

 [Wayfire]: https://wayfire.org/